On This Day In Judy Garland’s Life And Career – May 9

 Check out The Judy Room’s Filmography Pages on For Me And My Gal here.

-May 9, 1945: The Harvey Girls continued filming on MGM’s Backlot #3, on the “Billy the Kid Street” which was dressed up as the fictional town of “Sandrock.”
-This was a night shoot and Judy was scheduled to be on the set at 8 p.m., she arrived at 8:45 p.m.; dismissed at 11:30 p.m.
+May 9, 1945: The Harvey Girls continued filming on MGM’s Backlot #3, on the “Billy the Kid Street,” which was dressed up as the fictional town of “Sandrock.”
+This was a night shoot, and Judy was scheduled to be on the set at 8 p.m.
+She arrived at 8:45 p.m. and was dismissed at 11:30 p.m.
 The scenes shot were most likely those of Judy and the rest of the cast arriving back in town from the ultimately deleted “March of the Doagies” reprise.

 For more about Judy’s time on MGM’s famous backlots, check out The Judy Room’s “Judy Garland on the MGM Backlot” pages here.